 It’s difficult to keep toddlers and preschoolers from hurting babies on accident or from disturbing their sleep.
 It’s also hard to have activities with older kids when a baby may poop or get hungry and disrupt your plans.

-A few years after that, I stopped keeping school age kids.
+A few years after that, I stopped keeping school-age kids.
 I’m getting older and I wanted to simplify my work.
 I wanted to have less equipment in the house.
 And I wanted to focus on what’s the most fun to me and that is preschool.

 How much should I charge for in home daycare